-- Minimum requirements for certification: dog must be at least one year of age, owned by (and living with) the handler for at least 6 months, not on a raw meat diet, and not a hybrid of any kind. - TDV does not discriminate against specific breeds of dogs.
+- Minimum requirements for certification: dog must be at least one year of age, living with the owner for at least 6 months, not on a raw meat diet, and not a hybrid of any kind. - TDV does not discriminate against specific breeds of dogs.
 However, TDV's experience and expertise in the assessment, certification, and handling of therapy animals is focused on and restricted to domestic canines.
 Thus, TDV does not certify other species such as cats, horses, ferrets, and wild canine hybrid crosses.